BingHomepage/BingWallpaper.Windows/README.md

 ### Detailed steps

-Step 1: Download the latest build from [releases](https://github.com/BingHomepage/BingWallpaper.Windows/releases) page and extract the `.zip` to a safe location where these files will not be deleted accidentally.
-You can extract it to `%appdata%/../Local/Bing Wallpaper`.
+Step 1: Download the latest build from [releases](https://github.com/BingHomepage/BingWallpaper.Windows/releases) page.

-Step 2: Open the folder where you extracted the files.
-Right click `Bing Wallpaper.exe` to pin it to start and create a shortcut to desktop.
+Step 2: Extract and execute the installer.

-Step 3: Open `Bing Wallpaper.exe`.
-Ignore warnings and start the application.
+Step 3: Launch Bing Wallpaper (if doesn't start automatically).

 Step 4: Click on Apply and congratulations!
 Your wallpaper will now be updated to the image shown.
 Your country code will be inferred from your locale but you can enter a different one.
 Tweak around the settings to find your best fit.

 ### TL; DR

 Download from [releases](https://github.com/BingHomepage/BingWallpaper.Windows/releases) page.
-Extract to a safe location.
-Run `Bing Wallpaper.exe`.
+Extract and install.
+Run `Bing Wallpaper`.
 Apply.

 ## Settings